-The Ever so lovely Harriett langley
+The ever so lovely Harriett Langley

 I hope you enjoy the image – Colin

-Harry laying down on the job – follow my photography page on facebook
+Harrie laying down on the job – follow my photography page on facebook

 Pixel Peepers’ Notes & Newbie Hints & Tips:

 Sony A7R II FE 28-70mm F3.5-5.6OSS @ 65mm / 60th sec f5.6 ISO 200 – Handheld

 Kit Lenses: This is a kit lens, and serves as a good example of what can be achieved.
 I don’t know if this is a particularly good lens?
 I now use a Sony FE24-70 2.8 GMaster which is tack sharp, but this looks sharp to me?
 I have added a screen grab so that you can see it closer.
 This is a good example of the limitation of the kit lens.
 If you download the zip file and look at the close up it’s possible to see that the lenses resolving power.
 Whilst the shot has apparent sharpness and is of commercial quality my GM lens would be so much sharper.
 However, if you are on a budget, ask yourself if any of your viewers could see the difference?

 Harrie, with a Kit Lens – follow my photography page on facebook